-A 17-member board governs COIC, with representatives from each of the member governments: the counties of Crook, Deschutes, and Jefferson, and the cities of Bend, Culver, Madras, Metolius, Prineville, Redmond, La Pine, Sisters, and the Confederated Tribes of Warm Springs.
-Five members representing the interests of the private business sector, workforce development, and education also serve on the COIC Board.
-CET is operated by COIC.
-COIC's Regional Public Transit Advisory Committee (RPTAC) is the primary body that reviews current transit service, makes recommendations for future service operations, and hears citizens' comments and concerns about public transportation.
+A 17-member board governs COIC, with representatives from each of the member governments: the counties of Crook, Deschutes, and Jefferson, and the cities of Bend, Culver, Madras, Metolius, Prineville, Redmond, La Pine, Sisters, and Confederated Tribes of Warm Springs.
+Seven members representing the interests of the private business sector, workforce development, and education also serve on the COIC Board.

+Cascades East Transit (CET) is operated by COIC.
+COIC's Regional Public Transit Advisory

+Committee (RPTAC) is the primary body that reviews current transit service, makes recommendations for future transit service, and hears citizens' comments and concerns about transit service.

 CET provides four distinct year-round services: fixed-route bus service in Bend, Community Connector bus service (intercity bus and one deviated fixed-route service) covering the entire CET service area, demand-responsive service in Bend, and demand-responsive service in rural areas.
-The demand-responsive service within Bend is offered to people with disabilities, as well as lower-income individuals and older adults who do not live near CET fixed-route bus service.
+The demand-responsive service within Bend is offered to disabled individuals as well as low-income senior citizens. who do not live near CET fixed-route bus service.
 Demand-responsive service outside of Bend and within established service boundaries is open to the general public.
-In addition to these year-round services, CET also provides various seasonal recreational shuttles to attractions in Central Oregon, which helps grow awareness of transit options and provides a vital connection for locals, visitors, and employees to access outdoor destinations and amenities.
+In addition to these year-round services, CET also provides various seasonal recreational shuttles to attractions in Central Oregon.

 CET's mission is to "always exceed expectations of riders with courteous and friendly customer service representatives, transit operators, and staff."